Genivia/ugrep/README.md

                   driver  interprets  some  of  it as commands.  `hex' reports all matches in hexadecimal.  `with-hex' only reports binary  matches in  hexadecimal, leaving text matches alone.
-A match is consid- ered binary if a match contains  a  zero  byte  or  invalid  UTF encoding.
-See also the -a, -I, -U, -W, and -X options.
+A match is consid- ered binary when matching a zero byte  or  invalid  UTF.
+Short options are -a, -I, -U, -W, and -X.

            --break
                   Adds a line break between results from different files.